bittnkr/uniq/README.md

 > Lock-free queues are unicorns.

-Searching the literature, we found no more encouraging words: The book [The Art of Multiprocessor Programming][4] asserts that the construction of a lock free queue is impossible:
+Searching the literature, we found no more encouraging words: The book [The Art of Multiprocessor Programming][4] asserts that the construction of a wait free queue is impossible:

 > Corollary 5.4.1. **It is impossible to construct a wait-free implementation of a queue**, stack, priority queue, set, or list **from a set of atomic registers**.